-ULTRA LOW EMISSION ZONE (ULEZ)
+ULTRA LOW EMISSION ZONE (ULEZ) AND LOW EMISSION ZONE (LEZ)

-- 3.2.7.
+- 3.2.2.
 The ULEZ will operate 24 hours a day, 7 days a week within the same area as the current Congestion Charging Zone (CCZ), and comes into force on 8th April 2019.
-The introduction of the ULEZ will reduce exhaust emissions of NO2 and particulate matter PM10 and PM{2.5}.
-In 2019, all cars, - motorcycles, vans, minibuses, buses, coaches and heavy goods vehicles (HGVs) will need to meet exhaust emission standards, or pay a daily charge.
+The introduction of the ULEZ will reduce exhaust emissions of NO2 and particulate matter PM10 and PM2.5.
+In 2019, all cars, motorcycles, vans, minibuses, buses, coaches and heavy goods vehicles (HGVs) will need to meet exhaust emission standards, or pay a daily charge.
 In the case of petrol cars and vans this means Euro 4, and Euro 6 for diesels.
-HGVs and coaches are also Euro 6. - 3.2.8.
+HGVs and coaches are also Euro 6. - 3.2.3.
 As part of the Mayor's pledge to help improve air quality and health for all Londoners, he is proposing to make the London-wide Low Emission Zone (LEZ) stronger and expand the Ultra Low Emission Zone (ULEZ).
-This involves introducing a Euro VI emissions standard London-wide for heavy duty vehicles (buses, coaches, Heavy Goods Vehicles (HGVs) and other specialist heavy vehicles) from 26 October 2020 and expanding the ULEZ for light duty vehicles (such as cars, vans and motorcycles) so that all vehicles are subject to emissions standards within an area roughly bounded by the North and South Circular Roads from 25 October 2021. - 3.2.9.
-The introduction and expansion of the ULEZ, and tightening of the LEZ standards, is forecast to result in a 28% reduction in NO_x emissions in the London borough of Haringey by 2020.
+This involves introducing a Euro VI emissions standard London-wide for heavy duty vehicles (buses, coaches, Heavy Goods Vehicles (HGVs) and other specialist heavy vehicles) from 26 October 2020 and expanding the ULEZ for light duty vehicles (such as cars, vans and motorcycles) so that all vehicles are subject to emissions standards within an area roughly bounded by the North and South Circular Roads from 25 October 2021.